cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 }
 ```

-In addition to serving as a whitelist, `InterfaceContext` can also serve
+In addition to serving as a whitelist, `InterfaceRegistry` can also serve
 to communicate the list of concrete types that satisfy an interface to clients.

-Note that `InterfaceContext` usage does not deviate from standard protobuf
+Note that `InterfaceRegistry` usage does not deviate from standard protobuf
 usage of `Any`, it just introduces a security and introspection layer for
 golang usage.